ardrah/ardrah/README.md

 # Ardrah

 I am a second-year  Electronics and Communication Engineering student.
-Specializing in programming with a focus on web development and data science.
+Specializing in programming with a focus on software development and data science.
 I have a solid foundation in C, C++, Python, HTML, CSS, JavaScript, and SQL, and I am committed to building effective, data-driven, and user-centric applications.

 My goal is to continuously improve my skills and contribute to meaningful tech projects that combine robust code with practical solutions.
 I am actively working on transforming ideas into tangible projects.